ShemaHakidu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
-chmod --reference= olleh hello: sets the mode of the file hello the same as olleh’s mode. chmod -R ugo+X: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+chmod --reference= olleh hello: sets the mode of the file hello the same as olleh’s mode. chmod -R a+x */: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.